This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

 Care for your wound and absorbable stitches as directed:

-- Protect your wound from further injury.
-Wear protective clothing over your wound, and protect it from sunlight.
+- Protect the stitches.
+Wear protective clothing over the stitches, and protect the area from sunlight.
 Do not place pressure on your wound.
-This could reopen your wound and increase your risk for an infection.
+This could open your wound and increase your risk for an infection.

-- Wash and bandage your wound.
+- Clean your wound as directed.
 Carefully wash the wound with soap and water.
 Gently dry the area and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.
 Check your wound for signs of infection when you clean it.
 Signs include redness, swelling, and pus.

 Write down your questions so you remember to ask them during your visits.